morningspace/lab-load-balancing/README.md

 Keywords: HAProxy, Keepalived, Docker, SSL, nginx, Load Balance

+Videos: Check the [video](https://youtu.be/jzXzUojGneA) that helps you lively walk through the instructions on how to play this lab project.
+More videos on this lab project can be found [here](http://v.youku.com/v_show/id_XMzkyNTAzODg3Ng==.html?f=51967588).

 ## Overview

 This is the lab project to demonstrate how to set up highly available load balancing service using HAProxy and Keepalived.